Websoft9Archive/ansible-ghost/docs/else-faq.md

 #### What is the difference between Instance, Cloud Server, Virtual Machine, ECS, EC2, CVM, and VM?

 No difference.
-All refers to cloud servers.
+All refer to cloud servers.
 They are the different terminology used by different manufacturers.